qemu/qemu/docs/devel/build-system.rst

   build outputs.
 Variables which are potentially different for each emulator target are defined by the next file...

-`$TARGET-NAME/config-target.mak`
-  TARGET-NAME is the name of a system or userspace emulator, for example, x86_64-softmmu denotes the system emulator for the x86_64 architecture.
-  This file contains the variables which need to vary on a per-target basis.
-For example, it will indicate whether KVM or Xen are enabled for the target and any other potential custom libraries needed for linking the target.

 Built by Meson: